Editor’s note (September 2021): This post has been updated to include new information about ActiveMQ Artemis.

 MemoryPercentUsage metric represents the percentage of that value currently being used by the destination.
 (See the Memory and storage section for more details.)

-PFC is triggered once the destination’s memory usage is at or above the
+PFC is triggered in ActiveMQ Classic when a destination’s memory usage is at or above the

-cursorMemoryHighWaterMark defaults to 70 percent of the available memory (either the broker’s
+cursorMemoryHighWaterMark (which defaults to 70 percent of the available memory—either the broker’s

 memoryUsage limit or, if defined, the destination’s

 memoryLimit).
 You can change this value by adding an attribute to the relevant

 policyEntry element in activemq.xml.
 The code snippet below shows how you would set

 cursorMemoryHighWaterMark to 80 percent of the broker’s memory for a queue named